hkitago/TextClipHistory/README.md

 ## Known Issues

-- Copying text extracted from images using OCR, Safari's Reader mode, or certain web-based rich text editors may not work as expected.
+- Copying text extracted from images using OCR, Safari's Reader mode, PDF, or certain web-based rich text editors may not work as expected.
 Looking into possible solutions.

 ## Compatibility